-Research has placed a threshold of 35°C (wet bulb ambient air temperature) on the human body's ability to regulate temperature, beyond which even a very short period of exposure can present risk of serious ill-health and death.32 While temperatures significantly lower than the 35°C threshold of 'survivability' can still represent a major threat to human health, climate change could push global temperatures closer to this temperature 'danger zone' both through slow-onset warming and intensified heat waves.
-Northern Sri Lanka is identified by Im et al. (2017) as facing a potential human health threat from temperatures approaching 35°C.32 The region's vulnerability is driven by high ambient temperatures, but risks are amplified by the relatively high prevalence of agricultural laborers working outdoors and by low income levels.
+Research has placed a threshold of 35°C (wet bulb ambient air temperature) on the human body's ability to regulate temperature, beyond which even a very short period of exposure can present risk of serious ill-health and death.31 While temperatures significantly lower than the 35°C threshold of 'survivability' can still represent a major threat to human health, climate change could push global temperatures closer to this temperature 'danger zone' both through slow-onset warming and intensified heat waves.
+Northern Sri Lanka is identified by Im et al. (2017) as facing a potential human health threat from temperatures approaching 35°C.31 The region's vulnerability is driven by high ambient temperatures, but risks are amplified by the relatively high prevalence of agricultural laborers working outdoors and by low income levels.
+The region's vulnerability is driven by high ambient temperatures, but risks are amplified by the relatively high prevalence of agricultural laborers working outdoors and by low-income levels.
 These risks are significantly mitigated by the pursuing of lower global emissions pathways.
-Work by Honda et al. (2014), which utilized the A1B emissions scenario from CMIP3 (most comparable to RCP6.0), estimates that without adaptation, annual heat-related deaths in the South Asian region will increase 149% by 2030 and 276% by 2050.74 The potential reduction in heat-related deaths achievable by pursuing lower emissions pathways is significant, as demonstrated by Mitchell et al. (2018).75
+Work by Honda et al. (2014), which utilized the A1B emissions scenario from CMIP3 (most comparable to RCP6.0), estimates that without adaptation, annual heat-related deaths in the South Asian region will increase 149% by 2030 and 276% by 2050.75 The potential reduction in heat-related deaths achievable by pursuing lower emissions pathways is significant, as demonstrated by Mitchell et al. (2018).76